Correlated pair ansatz with a binary tree structure: Correlating BTS

 Rather than working with a fixed set of BT states in the LC-BTS expansion, optimizing these states variationally to get a BTS analog of resonating Hartree--Fock theory is possible. \cite{Fukutome1988} In this case, we can absorb the variational coefficients $\{ \lambda_\mu \}$ by working with unnormalized BT states.
 The energy becomes

-and we minimize it with respect to the $\{ \bm{\eta}^\mu \}$ vectors defining the BT states. \Fig{\ref{fig: en_lc_bts_rbcs}} shows results for this resonating BTS approach for the pairing Hamiltonian.
-Our approach optimizes only two BT states with $\ComCom{m^4}$ complexity, but still obtain energies more accurate than those from J2-CC on BTS, as shown in \Fig{\ref{fig: en_lc_bts_rbcs}}.
+and we minimize it with respect to the $\{ \bm{\eta}^\mu \}$ vectors defining the BT states. \Fig{\ref{fig: en_bts_corr_rbcs}} shows results for this resonating BTS approach for the pairing Hamiltonian.
+Our approach optimizes only two BT states with $\ComCom{m^4}$ complexity, but still obtain energies more accurate than those from J2-CC on BTS, as shown in \Fig{\ref{fig: en_bts_corr_rbcs}}.
 However, the variational optimization approach is a computationally non-trivial problem, and while numerical techniques exist to deal with this problem,\cite{Fukutome1988,Schmid1989,JimenezHoyos2013,Mahler2021} we have observed convergence issues when applying this optimized LC-BTS approach with more than two BT states.
+We have also observed similar convergence issues for the LC-BTS applied to the XXZ Hamiltonian, even when optimizing the ansatz with only two BT states.